Kingsford-Group/scallop/README.md

 ------------ | ------------- | ----------
- --help  |  | print usage of Scallop and exit --version | | print version of Scallop and exit --verbose | 1 | chosen from {0, 1, }; 0: no log; 1: one line for each splice graph; 2: details of graph decomposition
+ --help  |  | print usage of Scallop and exit --version | | print version of Scallop and exit --verbose | 1 | chosen from {0, 1, 2}; 0: quiet; 1: one line for each splice graph; 2: details of graph decomposition
  --library_type               | unstranded | chosen from {first, second, unstranded}
  --min_transcript_coverage    | 1.01 | the minimum coverage required to output a multi-exon transcript
   --min_single_exon_coverage   | 20 | the minimum coverage required to output a single-exon transcript